nycmeshnet/old-docs-2/tinc install.md

+To install tinc you need to be familiar with the terminal, have git installed and be able to use the vi text editor for simple editing.
+We need to give you an IP address to tunnel to, and we will have to add your tinc public key to our routers.

-ssh in and-
+Firstly, ssh in to the router and-
 ```
 opkg update
 opkg install tinc
 ```
-if opkg doesn't update, look at the note below*
+if opkg doesn't update, see note below*

-after install, you also need to make the "nycmesh" directory
+after install, you need to make the "nycmesh" directory

 ```mkdir /etc/tinc/nycmesh```